 This is evidently the cheapest option.
 You can split the budget expense with your roomies and create friendships that will last forever.

-It’s a significant student housing solution: The advantages of living in Valencia in a shared flat will be that you will have your own privacy and the chance to socialize and share amazing moments with your roomies.
+It’s a significant student housing solution: The advantages of living in a shared flat will be that you will have your own privacy and the chance to socialize and share amazing moments with your roomies.

 This can be a considerable option if you look for your own peaceful place.
 But it might be the most expensive housing solution.